grafana/tempo/example/readme.md

 ## Docker Compose

 The [docker-compose](./docker-compose) examples are simpler and designed to show minimal configuration.
+This is a great place to get started with Tempo and learn about various trace discovery flows.

 - [local storage](./docker-compose/readme.md#local-storage)
   - At its simplest Tempo only requires a few parameters that identify where to store traces.